Frequently Asked Questions

 If you're already collecting Social Security or Railroad Retirement benefits before your 65th birthday, you don't need to do a thing.
 You'll be enrolled automatically and will receive your Medicare card by mail.
 If not, you can easily sign up online or by phone

 When you enroll depends on your personal situation and whether you'll be working past age 65.
 For more information on when to enroll, visit the Medicare 101 page on our website.
-To discuss your personal Medicare timeline with one of our AAA Medicare Licensed Advisors, please call us at (877) 477-7120.
-(By calling, you agree that a AAA Medicare Licensed Advisor may contact you.)
+To discuss your personal Medicare timeline with one of our AAA Licensed Insurance Agents, please call us at (877) 477-7120.
+(By calling, you agree that a AAA Licensed Insurance Agent may contact you.)

 In general, if you have Medicare and retiree insurance, Medicare will pay your health care bills first.
 In this case, your group coverage is your secondary insurance, similar to a Medicare Supplement policy.
 To get full benefits from your retiree insurance, you'll want to enroll in Medicare Part A and Part B when you become eligible.